Richest candidate in phase 2 of Lok Sabha polls is worth Rs 204 crore

 New Delhi, Apr 20: Devendra Singh Yadav with assets worth Rs 204 crore is the richest candidate contesting phase 2 of the Lok Sabha elections.
 A report prepared by the Association for Democratic Reforms also says that there are 392 candidates in the fray with assets worth more than Rs 1 crore.

-Yadav of the Samajwadi Party is contesting the elections from Etah in Uttar Pradesh.
-He is followed Bhonsle Shrimant Chhatrapati Udayanraje Pratapasinh Maharaj contesting on an NCP ticket from Satara is second on the list.
+Yadav of the Samajwadi Party (SP) is contesting the elections from Etah in Uttar Pradesh.
+He is followed Bhonsle Shrimant Chhatrapati Udayanraje Pratapasinh Maharaj contesting on an Nationalist Congress Party (NCP) ticket from Satara is second on the list.
 He has assets worth Rs 199 crore.

 Employment opportunities remains top concern among voters: Survey